thecodepixi/designing-graphql-schemas/03_graphql-kicking-off-a-graphql-schema-design-process.md

   `;
 ```

-[1:24] Then we add a query product, returning a product based on the ID.
+[1:24] Then we add a `Query` `product`, returning a `product` based on the `ID`.
 Once implemented, we can copy our previously defined example query, switch to the browser, and verify that it works as expected.
 Looks good to me.

 [1:43] As said, while this process doesn't automatically lead us to a good design, it's a good way to start.
 To me personally, a well-designed GraphQL schema allows you to cover all known use cases and behaviors in a domain-driven fashion while still being optimized for change.